abstractmachine/head-media-design-oculus/06_humanoid/readme.md

 <<<<<<< HEAD
 If you already have an Adobe account, (yellow: Log In) in to the Mixamo website with your account, or (fuchsia: Sign Up) for a new account.
 Use of the Mixamo website is (for now) free.
 =======
-If you already have an Adobe account, (yellow: Log In) in to the Mixamo website with your account, or (highlight:fuchsia text:`Sign Up`) for a new account.
+If you already have an Adobe account, (yellow: Log In) in to the Mixamo website with your account, or (fuchsia: Sign Up) for a new account.
 Use of the Mixamo website is (for now) free.
 >>>>>>> 36299d3

 (image:mixamo-sign-in.jpg)